 Burdock is known as an herbal "alterative," meaning that it gently assists in the body's processing of metabolic waste products, and enhances cellular, lymphatic, liver and kidney elimination.
 Traditionally used to brighten and clear the skin, it is also rich in the prebiotic inulin, which feeds beneficial flora and aids gut health.

 Kohlrabi is a mild cruciferous vegetable with a surprisingly high vitamin C content; it also contains cancer-fighting glucosinolates, which have been shown to be protective against lung, breast, and colon cancer.
 The metabolites of glucosinolates also help process estrogens, and increase production of important antioxidant detoxifiers like superoxide dismutase.

-Beets contain a unique class of pigments called betalains, benefits of which inlcude upping the production of the detoxifying antioxidant glutathione in the liver, and reducing inflammation by modifying pro-inflammatory enzymes.
+Beets contain a unique class of pigments called betalains, benefits of which include upping the production of the detoxifying antioxidant glutathione in the liver and reducing inflammation by modifying pro-inflammatory enzymes.
 Betalains are destroyed by heating beyond about 15 minutes, so they are featured raw in this salad to preserve their vital qualities.
-Beets also contain betaine, which acts as a “methyl donor,” supporting the body in transformation and excretion of estrogens and other compounds (among other things!).
+Beets also contain betaine, which acts as a "methyl donor," supporting the body in transformation and excretion of estrogens and other compounds (among other things!).

 With the dressing, the whole salad acts as a digestive stimulant, improving secretions and gently improving elimination.

 *Recipe inspired by Yottam Ottolenghi's Root Vegetable Slaw in his genius cookbook Jerusalem.

 1 small-medium red beet

 1 8-inch piece of burdock, approx. 3/4 inch in diameter

 For the dressing:

 Zest of 1/2 lemon